-5.15 Pay for Work in Higher Classification.
-When an employee in a permanent position in the merit system is required to work in a classification for which the compensation is greater than that to which the employee is regularly assigned, the employee shall receive compensation for such work at the rate of pay established for the higher classification pursuant to Subsection 5.10 - Salary on Promotion of this MOU, commencing on the second full day of the assignment, under the following conditions.
-Payment shall be made retroactive after completing the first forty (40) consecutive hours worked in the higher classification.

-- A. The employee is assigned to a program service, or activity established by the Board of Supervisors which is reflected in an authorized position which has been classified and assigned to the Salary Schedule. - B. The nature of the departmental assignment is such that the employee in the lower classification performs a majority of the duties and responsibilities of the position of the higher classification. - C. Employees selected for the assignment will normally be expected to meet the minimum qualifications for the higher classification. - D. The County shall make reasonable efforts to offer out of class assignments to all interested employees on a voluntary basis.
-Pay for work in a higher classification shall not be utilized as a substitute for regular promotional procedures provided in this Memorandum. - E. The appropriate authorization form has been submitted by the Department Head at least eight (8) days prior to the expiration of the ten (10) day waiting period and approved by the County Administrator. - F. Higher pay assignments shall not exceed six (6) months except through reauthorization. - G. If approval is granted for pay for work in a higher classification and the assignment is terminated and later reapproved for the same employee within one hundred eighty (180) days, no additional waiting period will be required. - H. Any incentives (e.g., the education incentive) and special differentials (e.g., bilingual differential and hazardous duty differential) accruing to the employee in his/her permanent position shall continue. - I. During the period of work for higher pay in a higher classification, an employee will retain his/her permanent classification, and anniversary and salary review dates will be determined by time in that classification; except that if the period of work for higher pay in a higher classification exceeds one year continuous employment, the employee, upon satisfactory performance in the higher classification, shall be eligible for a salary review in that class on his/her next anniversary date.
-Notwithstanding any other salary regulations, the salary step placement of employees appointed to the higher class immediately following termination of the assignment shall remain unchanged. - J. Allowable overtime pay, shift differential and/or work location differentials will be paid on the basis of the rate of pay for the higher class.
+- 5.14 Pay for Work in Higher Classification.
+When an employee in a permanent position in the Merit System is required to work in a classification for which the compensation is greater than that to which the employee is regularly assigned, the employee shall receive compensation for such work at the rate of pay established for the higher classification pursuant to Section 5.9 Salary on Promotion of this MOU, at the start of the second full day in the assignment, under the following conditions Payment shall be made retroactive after completing the first forty (40) consecutive hours worked in the higher classification. - A. The employee is assigned to a program service, or activity established by the Board of Supervisors which is reflected in an authorized position which has been classified and assigned to the Salary Schedule. - B. The nature of the departmental assignment is such that the employee in the lower classification performs a majority of the duties and responsibilities of the position of the higher classification. - C. Employees selected for the assignment will normally be expected to meet the minimum qualifications for the higher classification. - D. The County shall make reasonable efforts to offer out of class assignments to all interested employees on a voluntary basis.
+Pay for work in a higher classification shall not be utilized as a substitute for regular promotional procedures provided in this MOU. - E. The appropriate authorization form has been submitted by the Department Head at least fifteen (15) days prior to the expiration of the seventeen (17) day waiting period and approved by the County Administrator. - F. Higher pay assignments shall not exceed six (6) months except through reauthorization. - G. If approval is granted for pay for work in a higher classification and the assignment is terminated and later re-approved for the same employee within one hundred eighty (180) days, no additional waiting period will be required. - H. Any incentives (e.g., the education incentive) and special differentials (e.g., bilingual differential and hazardous duty differential) accruing to the employee in his/her permanent position shall continue. - I. During the period of work for higher pay in a higher classification, an employee will retain his/her permanent classification, and anniversary and salary review dates will be determined by time in that classification; except that if the period of work for higher pay in a higher classification exceeds one year continuous employment, the employee, upon satisfactory performance in the higher classification, shall be eligible for a salary review in that class on his/her next anniversary date.
+Notwithstanding any other salary regulations, the salary step placement of employees appointed to the higher class immediately following termination of the assignment, shall remain unchanged.
+This provision shall apply to Short Term Higher Level Reassignments in deep classes.

-5.16 Payment.
+- J. Allowable overtime pay, shift differential and/or work location differentials will be paid on the basis of the rate of pay for the higher class. - 5.15 Payment.
 On the tenth (10th) day of each month, the Auditor will draw a warrant upon the Treasurer in favor of each employee for the amount of salary due the employee for the preceding month; provided, however, that each employee (except those paid on an hourly rate) may choose to receive an advance on the employee's monthly salary, in which case the Auditor shall, on the twenty-fifth (25th) day of each month, draw his warrant upon the Treasurer in favor of such employee.